My brother is a lot of things.

 My brother was patient, I knew this when I was 9 and he’d sometimes reluctantly take me with him to visit his friends who I thought were so fun and most of them tolerated me almost as well as he did.
 Most of the time.
 I played with their dogs and cats while they smoked something that smelled terrible out on the back porch.

 My brother was caring.
 I knew this when I was 10.
 My mother had left a camping trip early after my father had been horrible to her in some predictable fashion.
 I insisted on staying behind because I wasn’t done hunting for frogs — which ultimately left me stuck in our camper while my father had a massive seizure from the brain tumor he’d die from later that year.
 The camp host let me call my mom to come back, and my brother took me fishing to distract me.
 I caught a trout that wasn’t quite big enough to keep.
-My brother said I measured it wrong and we had it for dinner.
+My brother said I measured it wrong and we had it for dinner later that night.

 My brother was a jerk.
 I knew this when I was I was 11 and he told me my new permed hair made me look like a chubby poodle with bunny teeth.